-For many couples, a wedding can be one of the first major expenses handled as a duo.
-It can also be the first time creating and managing a large budget together.
+A wedding can be many couples’ first major joint expense — paying dues before the “I do’s” so to speak.
+It may also be their first time creating and managing a large budget together.

-To help you get started on the right foot, here are some tips to set and manage a budget for your big day:
+To help set you up for marital, monetarily stable bliss, here are some tips for setting and maintaining a budget for your big day.

 Establish a budget